Frequently Asked Questions

 • How is Disability defined?

-An individual is considered to be disabled if he/she:
+Per the Americans with Disability Act (ADA), an individual is considered to be disabled if they:

-• Has a permanent physical or mental impairment that limits the performance of one or more major life activities
+• Have a permanent physical or mental impairment that limits the performance of one or more major life activities

 • Is regarded as having such impairment